 1. Setup Google Search Console

-Ensure you or your client has a Google Search Console connected to their website using the URL-prefix property, and fully verified.
+Ensure you or your client has a Google Search Console connected to their website and fully verified.
 If your client doesn’t yet have a Google Search Console account, you can set one up in a few quick steps here.

 Note: it takes 24-48 hours after a new property is connected to Google Search Console for data to start to appear on Google’s side.